PoloMag/paper-magnetic-profiles/README.md

 * `Wmotor[W]`: motor/magnetic power (assumed identical to the Carnot ideal power)
 * `COP[-]`: coefficient of performance

-For the `RectifiedCosine.txt` dataset, there is an additional column, `H_max_equiv[T]`, which represents the equivalent instantaneous magnetic profile with the same average field *during the entire half-cycle period*, i.e. this value is not dependent on blow fraction.
+For the `RectifiedCosine.csv` dataset, there is an additional column, `H_max_equiv[T]`, which represents the equivalent instantaneous magnetic profile with the same average field *during the entire half-cycle period*, i.e. this value is not dependent on blow fraction.
 In addition for this dataset, the minimum applied field is set fixed to 0.1 T.

-The files `Ramp-Bmax.txt`, in addition of the columns shown above, also has the following fields:
+The files `Ramp-Bmax.csv`, in addition of the columns shown above, also has the following fields:

 * `F_R[%]`: fraction of the cycle where the magnetic field is changing (the "ramp fraction")
 * `F_M_High[%]`: fraction of the cycle where the magnetic field is at its maximum level